-1. The Willem C. Vis International Commercial Arbitration Moot is an annual competition of teams representing law schools throughout the world (the "Moot").
-In the Eleventh Annual Moot in 2003-2004, 135 law school teams from 42 countries participated.
-Around 800 students were members of the teams.
-The Moot was judged by 370 lawyers and professors from around the world.
+- 1. The Willem C. Vis International Commercial Arbitration Moot is an annual competition of teams representing law schools throughout the world (the "Moot").
+In the Twelfth Annual Moot in 2004-2005, 151 law school teams from 46 countries participated.
+Around 900 students were members of the teams.
+The Moot was judged by 400 lawyers and professors from around the world. - 2.
+Goals.

-2. Goals.
 The Moot is intended to stimulate the study of international commercial law, especially the legal texts prepared by the United Nations Commission on International Trade Law (UNCITRAL), and the use of international commercial arbitration to resolve international commercial disputes.
 The international nature of the Moot is intended to lead participants to interpret the texts of international commercial law in the light of different legal systems and to develop an expertise in advocating a position before an arbitral panel composed of arbitrators from different legal systems.
-An active social program at the time of the oral hearings in Vienna is organized by the Moot Alumni Association with the aim of promoting friendships that can last long after the Moot itself is over.

-3. The Willem C. Vis International Commercial Arbitration Moot is designed to be an educational program with many facets in the form of a competition.
+An active social program at the time of the oral hearings in Vienna is organized by the Moot Alumni Association with the aim of promoting friendships that can last long after the Moot itself is over. - 3.
+The Willem C. Vis International Commercial Arbitration Moot is designed to be an educational program with many facets in the form of a competition.
 It is not intended to be a competition with incidental educational benefits.
-The rules and procedures in the Moot should be interpreted in the light of that goal.

-II.
-Organization of the Willem C. Vis International Commercial Arbitration Moot

-4. Organizer, Co-sponsors, Supporters.
+The rules and procedures in the Moot should be interpreted in the light of that goal. - II.
+Organization of the Willem C. Vis International Commercial Arbitration Moot - 4.
+Organizer, Co-sponsors, Supporters.
 The Moot is organized by the Institute of International Commercial Law at Pace University School of Law.
-It is co-sponsored by the International Centre for Dispute Resolution of the American Arbitration Association, Chartered Institute of Arbitrators, Chicago International Dispute Resolution Association, German Institution of Arbitration (DIS), International Court of Arbitration of the International Chamber of Commerce, International Arbitral Centre at the Austrian Federal Economic Chamber, London Court of International Arbitration, Singapore International Arbitration Centre, Swiss Arbitration Association (ASA), Swiss Chambers' Arbitration, Faculty of Law of the University of Vienna and the United Nations Commission on International Trade Law (UNCITRAL).
-It also receives support from Oceana Publications, Inc., Kluwer Law International, The Thompson Group, the Vienna Convention Bureau and the City of Vienna.
+It is co-sponsored by:

+International Centre for Dispute Resolution of the American Arbitration Association Chartered Institute of Arbitrators

+Chicago International Dispute Resolution Association

+Court of International Commercial Arbitration, Romania

+German Institution of Arbitration (DIS)

+International Court of Arbitration of the International Chamber of Commerce

+International Arbitral Centre at the Austrian Federal Economic Chamber

+London Court of International Arbitration

+Singapore International Arbitration Centre

+Swiss Arbitration Association (ASA), Swiss Chambers' Arbitration

+Faculty of Law of the University of Vienna

+Moot Alumni Association (MAA)

+United Nations Commission on International Trade Law (UNCITRAL).

+It also receives support from Oceana Publications, Inc., Kluwer Law International, The Thompson Group, and the Vienna Convention Bureau.
-5. The Moot consists of the preparation of a memorandum for claimant, a memorandum for respondent and oral hearings.

-6. Venue.
-The oral hearings will be held in Vienna, Austria, at the Faculty of Law (Juridicum) of the University of Vienna.
-The general rounds will take place on Saturday through Tuesday, 19-22 March 2005.
-The elimination rounds will take place on Wednesday and Thursday, 23 and 24 March, culminating with the final round on Thursday, 24 March 2005.

-7. The first events during the oral hearings are a welcoming party for student participants on Thursday evening, 17 March, and the official opening with reception on Friday evening, 18 March 2005.
+- 5. The Moot consists of the preparation of a memorandum for claimant, a memorandum for respondent and oral hearings. - 6.
+Venue.
+The oral hearings will be held in Vienna, Austria, at the Faculty of Law (Juridicum) of the University of Vienna and at the offices of the law firm Dorda Brugger Jordis.
+The general rounds will take place on Saturday through Tuesday, 8-11 April 2006.
+The elimination rounds will take place on Wednesday and Thursday, 12 and 13 April, culminating with the final round on Thursday, 13 April 2006. - 7.
+The first events during the oral hearings are a welcoming party for student participants on Thursday evening, 6 April, and the official opening with reception on Friday evening, 7 April 2006. - 8.
+Language.

-8. Language.
 The Moot will be conducted in English.